 Router Login

-• Piso WiFi vending machines - older and some current models
+• Piso WiFi machines - older and some current models

-• Xfinity / Comcast - residential gateways in the US
+• Xfinity / Comcast - home gateways in the US

-• TP-Link - select models, particularly older ones
+• TP-Link - several models, especially older ones

-1. Connect your device to the router's WiFi network or plug in a LAN cable.
+1. Connect to the router's WiFi.
+Or plug in a LAN cable.
+Your device needs to be on this router's network.
+Mobile data won't work.

-2. Open a browser - Chrome, Firefox, Edge or Safari all work.
+2. Open any browser.
+Chrome, Firefox, Edge, Safari - all fine.

 Brand / DeviceUsernamePassword